 Spiritual Law of Action and Results

-Because God’s intent is for us to serve others rather than be self-centered, we can expect the greatest results when we use our spiritual authority to act in behalf of others.
+Because God’s intent is for us to serve others rather than ourselves, we can expect the greatest results when we use our spiritual authority to act in behalf of others.
 In those cases, we may not see what happens, but knowing this spiritual law exists gives us confidence to act and trust God for the results.

 The Law of Action and Results is so normal in the physical realm, we conclude something is wrong if our efforts don’t produce results.
 The same law is just as normal in the spiritual realm and what we do produces results, even when we don’t see or expect them.